 Science, religion, and epistemology.

 Politics and the seemingly inescapable evils of power no matter who's got it.
-Then I get depressed and stop thinking about it.

 How many times is too many to go back and look at someone's dating profile, given that they can see each time I do.

 Whether I'm as good a person as I would like to think I am.